TriAzz/ChessConquest/README.md

   - Set the AI difficulty level
   - Quit the application

+### Overworld Map
+- Click on territories to select them
+- Attack adjacent enemy territories to expand your faction's control
+- End your turn to allow AI factions to make their moves
+- Monitor faction status in the control panel
+- Enable Dev Mode for quick testing and gameplay

 ## Implementation Details

 The GUI application uses the same core chess logic as the console version, but wraps it in a Windows Forms interface for better user interaction.
 The main components are:

-- **MainForm**: The primary UI component that displays the chess board and game controls
+- **MainForm**: The primary UI component that displays the menu options
+- **ChessGameForm**: Handles the chess board display and gameplay
+- **OverworldMapForm**: Manages the campaign map and faction interactions
 - **Game**: The core game logic, handling moves, turns, and game state
 - **Board**: Manages the chess board state and piece positions
 - **Piece classes**: Define the behavior of each chess piece type
+- **Overworld**: Manages the campaign map state and faction territories
+- **Territory**: Represents a conquerable region on the map
+- **Faction**: Represents a competing power in the campaign

 ## Custom Pieces